truebeliever17/soulbeats/README.md

 Soulbeats is a music streaming platform, just like Spotify, Apple Music.
 It is a demo project for a DBMS course, so the project is quite raw.
 The main goal was to connect the database to the user interface.

 P.S.
-If you are going to use the project's code for production, please note that there are security problems.
-For example, with the `GET /users` query, you can get data from all users, even if you are not on the system and do not have administrator rights.
+If you are going to use the project's code for production, please note that there are security issues.
+For example, passwords are not encrypted and with the `GET /users` query, you can get all users' data with non-encrypted passwords, even if you are not in the system and do not have administrator rights.

 ## 🛠 Tech stack